Kratom Usage by State

 What is Kratom?

-Kratom is an herbal remedy that has been used for centuries by local workers in Southeast Asia as a stimulant to start the day and a sedative and analgesic to wind down at night.
+Kratom is an herbal remedy that has been used for centuries by local workers in Southeast Asia as a stimulant to start the day and an analgesic to wind down at night.
 Kratom comes from the Mitragyna speciosa tree, which is a member of the coffee plant family.
 This tree is grown predominantly in Southeast Asia as it thrives in tropical climates.

-The alkaloids found in the leaves of Kratom, namely mitragynine and 7-hydroxymitragynine, interact with opioid receptors in the brain and are responsible for Kratom’s effects on the body.
-In small doses, Kratom acts as a stimulant that boosts energy and focus and gives a sense of well-being.
-In larger doses, Kratom acts as a sedative and pain reliever.
+The alkaloids found in the leaves of kratom, namely mitragynine and 7-hydroxymitragynine, interact with opioid receptors in the brain and are responsible for kratom’s effects on the body.
+In small doses, it acts as a stimulant that boosts energy and focus and gives a sense of well-being.
+In larger doses, kratom acts as a mood soother and relaxant.

 Kratom comes in three main veins, distinguished by the vein colors in the leaves at the time of harvest.
 These are red, green, and white, and each has a slightly different concentration of alkaloids and thus a different effect on the body.
 Kratom also comes in strains, which usually (although not always) denote where the plant was grown.
 Due to climatic conditions, soil conditions, and other factors, the different strains also have slightly different effects.